Updated April 29, 2021

 According to Madhuleena Roy Chowdhury‘s Positive Psychology article What is the Mental Health Continuum, “The mental health continuum is a range having mental health and mental illness at the two extreme ends.
 The shift between the distinct markers of healthy point, problem point and disorder point are determined by a person’s internal and external faculties.”
 Below if the image from Madhuleena’s article.
 Please visit the link and read.

-I have always been envious of people who appeared to be able to consistently stay at the healthy, happy end of the continuum.
+I have always been envious of people who appeared to be able to consistently stay at the healthy, happy end of the continuum, the always bubbly people.
 After years of experiencing a range of mental health continuum points for a variety of reasons, and recovering from depression using a variety of strategies, I am able to stay close to the healthy, happy point of the mental health continuum most of the time.
 It is much easier to be resilient during times of stress when one is healthy and happy.
 Greater resilience during challenging times is my ongoing quest.
 To start a return to, and stabilization at the healthy, happy point of the mental health continuum; one needs to look at their mental health equation and the common denominators they share with others.

 Regardless of what symptoms you are experiencing in your body, that isolated symptom cannot and should not be taken ‘out of context’ of the whole body and whole person that you are.
 This is relevant in cases of mental, hormone, immune and overall health.
 Thank you Dr. Doidge for the excellent explanation below!